parsabsh/linux-notes/README.md

 In this rather short section, we want to work with any number of arguments and options.

-First you should get to know the `shift` command.
+First, you should get to know the `shift` command.
 As its name implies, it _shifts_ the arguments to the left by 1.
 This means that the first argument (`$1`) will be removed (and will be replaced by the second one (`$2`)).

-Now we can combine `while loop` and `shift` command to work with an arbitrary number of arguments.
+Now we can combine `while loop` and `shift` commands to work with an arbitrary number of arguments.
 See this example:

 ```bash
 #!/bin/bash